New Jersey Devils Tickets

 The Prudential Center is conveniently located in downtown Newark and is easily accessible by public transportation.
 The Newark Penn Station is just a short walk from the arena, providing access to NJ Transit, PATH trains, and Amtrak services.
 Driving is also an option, with plenty of parking garages nearby.

-What time should I arrive for the game?
+What time should I arrive for a Devils game?

 It’s recommended to arrive at least an hour before the game starts to avoid long lines and to explore the arena.
 Doors typically open 90 minutes before puck drop, giving you plenty of time to find your seat, grab some food, and soak in the atmosphere.